Toronto FC advances to MLS Eastern final but pays the price for lack of composure

 Yes, the Reds managed to squeak into Major League Soccer's Eastern Conference final by winning the two-leg semi-final over New York Red Bulls on Sunday.
 But their inability to keep their tempers almost cost them, as New York won the game at BMO Field 1-0 but lost on the tiebreaker as TFC had two away goals from winning the first game 2-1.

 Indeed, TFC will be without both of its star strikers for the first game of the Eastern final, which isn't until Nov.
 21 because of another international break.

+Toronto will face the Columbus Crew in the Conference final after the Crew advanced by winning its two-leg series over New York City FC 4-3, despite losing 2-0 in the second game on Sunday night.

-Jozy Altidore was ejected Sunday after a confrontation with New York midfielder Sacha Kljestan that began on the field as the first half ended and then exploded in a confrontation in the tunnel under the stands.
+Jozy Altidore was ejected on Sunday after a confrontation with Red Bulls midfielder Sacha Kljestan that began on the field as the first half ended and then exploded in a confrontation in the tunnel under the stands.
 Both players were ejected from the game and an investigation by the league is expected.

-Toronto will face the Columbus Crew in the Conference final after the Crew advanced by winning its two-leg series over New York City FC 4-3, despite losing 2-0 in the second game Sunday night.

-Sebastian Giovinco was lost for the first game of the Eastern final when he foolishly chased referee Chris Penso to argue a call.
-He drew a yellow card, his second in as many games, which means he is automatically suspended for one game, as is Altidore.
+Giovinco was lost for the first game of the Eastern final when he foolishly chased referee Chris Penso to argue a call.
+He drew a yellow card, his second in as many games, which means he is automatically suspended for one game as is Altidore.

 "They should feel like they escaped because they did," Red Bulls coach Jesse Marsch said.
 Not that his team was any sort of gold standard in the class and composure department.